Building and running a program

 Mbed OS is designed to work on multiple development boards, but each individual build of Mbed OS must match the exact board the binary will be flashed to.
 This match is known as the target or build target.

 To select a target, you can:

 - Connect your board to your computer.
 Mbed Studio detects the board and suggests a matching target.

-- Use the Target drop-down.
+- Use the Target drop-down list.
 Your target name most likely matches the board name.

-Set the target for the active program from the files pane.
+Set the target for the active program from the Explorer view.

 If you have an unsupported board, please see the Custom targets page.

 Building a program